helsbels-del/Project-1/README.md

 **Future Features**

 I would like to improve on my website in the future by making sure all the image files are compressed to help with the page loading times.
-The plan is to add more classes and some testimonials from customers goinf forward.
+The plan is to add more classes and some testimonials from customers going forward.
 Currently the social media icons lead to the sign up pages for those companies however the aim would be to have dedicated Moving Cat pages to navigate to in the future.

 **Testing**